Ghetto Millionaire

-Ghetto Millionaire is the debut album by American rapper Royal Flush, released on August 19, 1997 through TVT Records.
+Ghetto Millionaire is the debut album by American rapper Royal Flush, released on August 19, 1997, through TVT Records.
 The album featured various contributors, including prominent hip-hop producers Da Beatminerz, L.E.S., Buckwild and Hi-Tek.

 The album reached No. 48 on the Top R&B/Hip-Hop Albums chart and No. 30 on the Top Heatseekers chart in Billboard magazine.
-The album spawned two charting singles, "Worldwide" and "Iced Down Medallions", the latter of which became No. 41 and No. 18 hit on the Rap Singles chart.
-For "Iced Down Medallions" became top-100 hit on the Hot R&B/Hip-Hop Songs chart.
+The album spawned two charting singles, "Worldwide" and "Iced Down Medallions", which reached No. 41 and 18 on the Rap Singles chart respectively.
+"Iced Down Medallions" peaked at No. 63 on the Hot R&B/Hip-Hop Songs chart.